Simple Codes and Sparse Recovery with Fast Decoding: Code Construction and Decoding

 There are important properties that are not explicit in the proof of Theorem~\ref{thm:runtimerandfull}.
-Observe that there only one computation takes $O(N\log N)$ per iteration of the Algorithm~\ref{alg:randdecoder}; Namely, the computation of $(W_s\otimes B)x$ for a fixed seed $s$.
-Consequently, the hidden constant in the computation time is small and leads to a practical decoder.
-Moreover, as already discussed for the randomized syndrome decoder, the runtime is independent of the degree and error of the expander, and the effect of the failure probability on the runtime is negligible for large block lengths.
-This means that the decoder described in Algorithm~\ref{alg:randdecoder} is also more practical in the full decoding setting than the $O(ND)$ expander codes decoder adapted from~\cite{JXHC09}, whose running time depends on the degree of the expander graph, as long as the number of iterations is not too large.
-This is the case if the number of errors $K$ allowed is a small constant (e.g., $K\leq 5$) and we set $\nu$ to be not too large (e.g., $\nu=1/2$).
+Observe that only one computation takes $O(N\log N)$ per iteration of the Algorithm~\ref{alg:randdecoder}; Namely, the computation of $(W_s\otimes B)x$ for a fixed seed $s$.
+Consequently, the hidden constant in the computation time is small.
+Moreover, as already discussed for the randomized syndrome decoder, the runtime is independent of the degree of the expander, and the effect of the failure probability on the runtime is negligible for large block lengths.
+This means that the decoder described in Algorithm~\ref{alg:randdecoder} is also faster in the full decoding setting than the $O(ND)$ expander codes decoder adapted from~\cite{JXHC09}, whose running time depends on the degree of the expander graph, as long as the number of iterations is not too large.
+This is the case if the number of errors $K$ allowed is a small constant (e.g., $K\leq 5$) and we set $\eps$ to be not too large.
 Furthermore, observe that, unlike our decoder, the runtime of the expander codes decoder is affected by a sub-optimal choice of unbalanced bipartite expanders.
-Finally, if we want a practical decoder for an arbitrary but fixed error threshold $K$, we can also set $\nu$ to be large enough so that the maximum number of iterations $\log K/\log(1/\nu)$ is sufficiently small for our needs.
-In this case, the rate of our code becomes smaller, since we must make $\epsilon$ smaller (recall the necessary condition~\eqref{eq:condepsrand}).
+Finally, if we want a faster decoder for an arbitrary but fixed error threshold $K$, we can also set $\eps$ to be small enough so that the maximum number of iterations is sufficiently small for our needs.
+In this case, the rate of our code becomes smaller since we must make $\epsilon$ smaller.